The Do’s and Don’ts of Selling a Business

 It’s natural to have a sentimental attachment to the business you’ve built, but when it comes to selling, emotional valuations can be detrimental.
 Overvaluing your business can price you out of the market and lead to a prolonged sale, which can be damaging both financially and to the business’s reputation.

 Instead, work with your broker to conduct a thorough valuation that takes into account your business’s assets, cash flow, sales history, market trends, and potential for growth.
-Be prepared to accept the market’s assessment of your business’s worth, and remember that a realistic asking price is more likely to attract serious buyers and lead to a timely sale.
+Be prepared to accept the market’s assessment of your business’s worth, and remember that a realistic asking price not only helps attract serious buyers but can also increase sale prospects, leading to a timely and successful sale.

 Do Prepare Your Business for Sale